dmzoneill/jira-creator/README.md

 ## ⚙️ How It Works

 - Loads field definitions from `.tmpl` files under `templates/`
-- Uses `TemplateLoader` to generate Markdown descriptions
+- Utilizes `TemplateLoader` to generate Markdown descriptions
 - Optionally applies AI cleanup for readability and structure
 - Sends to JIRA via REST API (or dry-runs it)